What Is Aarskog Syndrome?

 - curled pinky fingers

-Atypical genital formation and development are common signs of Aarskog syndrome and often include the following:
+Genital malformations are atypical formations of the genitals.
+Genital malformations and development are common signs of Aarskog syndrome and often include the following:

 - a lump in the scrotum or groin, also known as a hernia

-- testicles that have not descended
+- testicles that haven’t descended

 - delayed sexual maturation